ateamsystems/freebsd-update-mirroring/README.md

 ## FreeBSD update from cron

-If freebsd-update command needs to be run from cron, then it can be run like:
+If freebsd-update-mirror command needs to be run from cron, then it can be run like:

 <pre>
-./freebsd-update cron -d 2023Q1 --currently-running 13.0-RELEASE -m
+./freebsd-update-mirror cron -d 2023Q1 --currently-running 13.0-RELEASE -m
 </pre>

 The cron command of freebsd-update is described in freebsd-update manual page as: